MX supports account data sync from ERP which includes basic account data (Customer ID, VATID), its addresses, and sales area information.

 - The account is the name of the type of the object in MX

 - 123456 is the customer id.

-*Note that in MX Account and Customer are used interchangeably.
+Note: In MX Account and Customer are used interchangeably.

 Data Selection/ Filtration in ERP